 Investigates the role of various media in shaping religious traditions especially Christianity, Judaism, Islam and Hinduism.
 Beginning with studies of orality and literacy, we move into the impact of the printing press, then electronic media including Internet and video games.
 Prerequisite, one course in religious studies or consent of instructor.
 Maximum enrollment, 12.
 Rodriguez-Plate.

-Examination of Asian religious practices in ritual, bodily, and spatial contexts.
-Discussion of textual and visual sources on ritual interactions with gods; use and layout of temples and altars, including offerings, music, dance, representations of deities; meditation and internal alchemy.
-In addition to reading conventional textual sources, students will be instructed in digital historical methods to collect and analyze materials on the web.
+Examination of Asian religions in ritual, bodily, and spatial contexts.
+Discussions of textual and visual sources on human ritual interactions with gods; the use and layout of temples and altars, including food offerings, music, dance, representations of deities; and meditation and internal alchemy.
+Readings in scholarly sources, instruction in digital historical methods of collecting and analyzing materials on the web.
 Writing assignments include short essays and a final research project of the student’s design to be presented with text and images in digital form.
 (Writing-intensive.)
-Prerequisite, 100-level History course, course on Asian history or religion, or instructor's consent.
-(Same as History 309.)
+(Same as History 309 and Asian Studies 309.)
 Maximum enrollment, 12.
+Thomas Wilson.

 Seminar Religion and Modern Art.